MORE-Platform/more-app-multiplatform/docs/adr/adr-mobile-cross-platform-development-selection.md

 In summer 2022 we started the development More project including two native apps, starting with the Android app written in Kotlin.
 We explored the possibilities of Android and its API's.
-Now, half a year later, we startet having a new discussion about the mobile application development process, since we are about to begin the iOS application.
+Now, half a year later when we're about to start the iOS implementation, we revisit the original decision to re-evaluate the requirements and options from today's perspective.
-The discussion is about a cross-development development, which enables the development of two different platform specific application on one code basis.

 The decision lies between Flutter, React-Native, Kotlin-Multiplatform-Mobile and PWA.